SCMxASI/Chickle-Contract_Analyzer-GROK/README.md

 - AI-based generation of new legal drafts.
 - Clean, structured Markdown-formatted output.
 - Advanced PDF text extraction using `pdfplumber`.
-- Backend built with Flask, integrated with Gemini API.
+- Backend built with Flask, integrated with llama-3.1-8b-instant API.
 - Secure, efficient, and production-ready design.

 ---